SachinSarv1473/Next-Word-Predictor-Using-Tokenizer/README.md

 The dataset used for training the Next Word Predictor is "metamorphosis_clean.txt", which contains the text of the book "Metamorphosis" by Franz Kafka.
 The text has been preprocessed to remove punctuation and normalize the text for training.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to add any additional instructions or information as needed!